Héctor Echavarría: Fighting career

 Echavarria began his martial arts training at age 4 and his competitive martial arts career at the age of 17 in his native country of Argentina.

-Echavarria was chosen Full Contact Fighter of the Year by the United States Martial Arts Hall of Fame.
+Echavarria was chosen Light Contact Fighter of the Year by the United States Martial Arts Hall of Fame.
 He also was chosen to represent and be the leader of the International Karate and Kickboxing Association and Joe Corley's Professional Karate Association for all Latin America.
-Hector has appeared in more than one hundred martial arts and fitness magazine covers, including Blackbelt, which named Hector "The Next Martial Arts Movie Star", Inside Karate, Men's Fitness, and Martial Arts Illustrated.